Written By: Camryn Keeble

 • Low levels of thyroid hormone

-Patients can receive Keytruda as long as they want.
-Some patients continued receiving Keytruda every few weeks for multiple years.
-The length of your treatment depends on how mesothelioma responds to the immunotherapy and whether you experience severe side effects.
+Mesothelioma patients typically receive the chemotherapy portion for 4 to 6 cycles but may continue Keytruda for an extended length of time as a maintenance treatment.
+Some patients have received Keytruda every few weeks for multiple years.
+The length of treatment depends on how tumors respond to the immunotherapy and whether the patient experiences any severe side effects.

 How to Get Keytruda for Mesothelioma

-The first step is to receive a medical diagnosis.
-This requires a consultation from your doctor, imaging tests to look for evidence of cancer and a biopsy at a hospital or cancer center.
+The first step to get Keytruda for mesothelioma is to receive a confirmed medical diagnosis.
+This involves an initial consultation with a doctor, imaging tests to look for evidence of cancer, and a tissue biopsy to get a detailed pathology report.

 If your mesothelioma is in an early stage, you may be a candidate for surgery.
-This is the best option for treatment.
-If surgery isn’t possible, then you can ask about Keytruda.
+For patients who are eligible, surgery is often associated with better long-term disease control.
+Keytruda is not currently FDA-approved for patients who can have surgery.

 Frequently Asked Questions About Keytruda for Mesothelioma